-You can get specialty mental health services in the county where you live.
+You can get specialty mental health services in the county where you live, and outside of your county if necessary.
 Each county has specialty mental health services for children, youth, adults, and older adults.
-If you are under 21 years of age, you are eligible for Early and Periodic Screening, Diagnostic and Treatment, which may include additional coverage and benefits.
+If you are under age 21, you are eligible for additional coverage and benefits under Early and Periodic Screening, Diagnostic, and Treatment.

 Your mental health plan will determine if you meet the access criteria for specialty mental health services.
-If you do, the mental health plan will refer you to a mental health provider who will assess you to determine what services you need.
-You can also request an assessment from your managed care plan if you are a beneficiary.
-If the managed care plan determines that you meet the access criteria for specialty mental health services, the managed care plan will help you transition to receive mental health services through the mental health plan.
-There is no wrong door for accessing mental health services.
+If you do, the mental health plan will refer you to a mental health provider who will assess your needs to determine which services are recommended to meet your needs.
+You can also request an assessment from your managed care plan if you are enrolled as a beneficiary with a managed care plan.
+If your managed care plan determines that you meet the access criteria for specialty mental health plan or help you transition your services from the managed care plan to the mental health plan.
+There is no wrong door for accessing mental health services meaning you may even be able to receive non-specialty mental health services through your managed care plan in addition to specialty mental health services.
+You can access these services through your mental health provider if your provider determines that the services are clinically appropriate for you and as long as those services are coordinated and not duplicative.